Tomas-Kaiser/docker_tutorial/README.md

 Once we have an image we can start a contairner from it.

-Containers is like a virtual machine (vm).
+Containers are like a virtual machine (vm).

 - Provides an isolated environment for executing an application
-- Can be stopped & restarted containers
+- Containers can be stopped & restarted
-- A container is "just" a spacial kind of system process!
+- A container is "just" a spacial kind of system process because it has own file system which is porvided by the image!

 ### Docker File